 Comprehensive plans have been put together for emergency situations such as when there is a need to move students from our building or if a crisis occurs while students are away from our building.
-In the event that Arthur is declared unsafe to re-enter, we will be busing students to a reunification site.
+In the event that Kenwood is declared unsafe to re-enter, we will be taking students to a reunification site.
 Parents will be directed to go to that site through local media where staff will assist in reuniting students with their parents.
 No students will be released to an adult other than their parent without permission.
-Bus routes will be used to return students to their home if this is deemed appropriate.